Short on time? Here’s the best free Mac VPN in 2023:

-ExpressVPN is the best macOS VPN on the market, and it comes with a 30-day money-back guarantee — so you can test it out risk-free and receive a refund if you’re not happy with it.
-I don’t think that’s likely to happen, though, as this is the best VPN for streaming (it works with 65+ streaming apps, including Netflix and Disney+), torrenting, and gaming, and it also provides the fastest speeds on the market.
+ExpressVPN is the best macOS VPN on the market, and it has a 30-day money-back guarantee — so you can test it out risk-free and receive a refund if you’re not happy with it.
+I don’t think that’s likely to happen, though, as this is the best VPN for streaming (it works with 100+ streaming apps, including Netflix and Disney+), torrenting, and gaming, and it also provides the fastest speeds on the market.

 I’m really impressed with ExpressVPN’s focus on security and privacy.
 In addition to standard VPN features (256-bit AES encryption, a no-logs policy, and a kill switch), it uses TrustedServer technology, which means user data is deleted every time ExpressVPN’s servers are restarted, and it has perfect forward secrecy, which prevents anyone from compromising your VPN sessions.
 What’s more, its no-logs policy has been independently audited on several occasions, and it’s also been proven true in a server seizure.